dushyant7917/Image-Recognition/README.md

 ```bash
 source venv/bin/activate
 ```
-Predicting the flower category:
+Predicting the flower category.
-*Place the image to be detected in the root project directory(this folder)*
+*Place the image to be detected in the root project directory(this folder)*:
 ```bash
 python label_image.py testimage.jpg
 ```